 VHCC is dedicated to continuously improving the learning opportunities and services available to its students.
 As part of this process, program reviews are completed for every degree, certificate, and career studies program every five years.

 For a detailed listing of the college's programs of study and additional information on the college's program review process, please contact the Student Services (276) 739-2438 or the Institutional Effectiveness Office (276)739-2458, use the following links for more information:

 VHCC has a number of facilities dedicated to serving the training and education needs of our students.
 These facilities offer different environments to support the various levels of use of technology in support of instruction.
 Instructional facilities include:

 For additional information on Virginia Highland's facilities contact the Vice President of Financial and Administrative Services office or use the following links:

 To access Virginia Highland's faculty and staff directory, please use the following link:

 Transfer of Credit Policies and Articulation Agreements

 The Associate of Arts (AA) and Associate of Science (AS) degree programs are specifically designed for students who want to transfer to a senior institution.
 Virginia Highlands has a number of articulation agreements with senior institutions, and the Virginia Community College System (VCCS) offers guaranteed admission agreements with a number of Virginia's public and private colleges and universities.
-For additional information on the college's articulation agreements and guaranteed admissions agreements, please contact the Student Success Center (276) 739-2438 or use the following links:
+For additional information on the college's articulation agreements and guaranteed admissions agreements, please contact the Student Services at (276) 739-2438 or use the following links: